 This course provides an overview of the American health care system.
 It will review the system's origins and its various components and how these factors translate into current health care services.
-Forces influencing healthcare access, cost, and quality will be explored as well as the effects of the current environment on physical therapy practice, research and education.
+Forces influencing health care access, cost, and quality will be explored as well as the effects of the current environment on physical therapy practice, research and education.
+Prerequisites: Successful completion of all coursework in previous semesters

-Prerequisites: DPT 5152, DPT 5361, DPT 6172, and satisfactory completion of all coursework in previous semesters
+Prerequisite: Successful completion of all coursework in previous semesters.